H\"older continuous dissipative solutions of ideal MHD with nonzero helicity: Construction of the new subsolution

 \section{Construction of the new subsolution}

-In this section we begin the proof of \cref{prop stages} by constructing the new subsolution $(v_{J+1},B_{J+1},p_{J+1},R_{J+1})$.
-It is obtained from the previous subsolution through a diffeomorphism $\phi^{J+1}$.
+In this section we construct the new subsolution $(v_{q+1},B_{q+1},p_{q+1},R_{q+1})$, which is the first step in the proof of \cref{prop steps}.
+The new subsolution is obtained from the previous one through a volume-preserving diffeomorphism $\phi^{q+1}$.
 This section is devoted to the definition of these objects.
-In \cref{section estimates diffeo} we derive suitable bounds on $\phi^{J+1}$, which are necessary for estimating the new velocity $v_{J+1}$ and the new magnetic field $B_{J+1}$ in \cref{section estimates vector fields}.
-In \cref{section matrix} we check that the perturbations to both vector fields produce the desired correction to the Reynolds stress.
-Finally, in \cref{sec correction} we introduce a further correction that ensures that we can fully control the support of the new subsolution.
+We begin with some preliminaries, which include some notation that we will use and certain parameters that are important in our construction.
+In \cref{subsec simplification} we write the Reynolds stress $R_q$ in a more suitable form.
+In \cref{subsec def diffeos} we construct the diffeomorphism $\phi^{q+1}$, which allows us to define the new velocity and magnetic field in \cref{subsec def vectors}.
+Having defined the new fields, in \cref{subsec def Reynolds} we check how much they fail to solve \eqref{MHD}, that is, we construct the new Reynolds stress.
+Finally, in \cref{subsec final correction} we introduce a further correction that allows us to keep control on the support of the new Reynolds stress, i.e., \eqref{inductive support q}.